CivicSpleen/ambry/support/ambry-docker/README.md

 Create a docker volume container:

-    $ docker create -v  /var/ambry/downloads -v /data/downloads:/var/ambry/downloads \
-      --name downloads ubuntu /bin/true
+    $ docker create -v /data/ambry:/var/ambry --name ambry_fs ubuntu /bin/true

 Where "/data/downloads" is a directory on the docker host.
 This command will create a new container names 'downloads' to hold the data.

-Then, when running a container, include `--volumes-from downloads` to attach the volume into the new container.
+Then, when running a container, include `--volumes-from ambry_fs` to attach the volume into the new container.